- 6-Minute Article

 Though the stock market may be out of your control during economic downturns, it’s a good idea to take charge of your spending and reassess your retirement budget.

-A common rule of thumb for retirement income planning is a 4% annual withdrawal rate.
-This guideline is based on assumptions of how much cash can be safely withdrawn from a portfolio each year (adjusted annually for inflation) to last for a 30-year retirement.
+A general guideline for retirement income planning is a 4% annual withdrawal rate.
+This recommendation is based on assumptions of how much cash can be safely withdrawn from a portfolio each year (adjusted annually for inflation) to last for a 30-year retirement.
 In the first year of retirement, you withdraw 4% of savings; in subsequent years, you increase that dollar amount by the rate of inflation.2 Here’s an example of how it works:

 While the 4% rule is a good starting point, work with your financial professional to calculate a withdrawal rate that’s tailored to your situation.
 Determining the right amount of money to withdraw can help ensure that your nest egg isn’t depleted too soon.

-The bucket system can provide retirees with the comfort of knowing they will have enough cash to cover their expenses in the near future, allowing them to invest the rest of their money more aggressively for longer-term needs.
+The bucket system can help retirees determine if they will have enough cash to cover their expenses in the near future, allowing them to invest the rest of their money more aggressively for longer-term needs.